Rás na mBan battles are fought over five days for a number of different classifications and prizes, each with its own level of importance.

 Six distinctive jerseys are visible in the bunch during the race.

 The overall leader’s jersey is the top prize in Rás na mBan.

-The overall race leader is easily picked out in the fast moving bunch of cyclists each day as the leader on lowest accumulated time for the race to that point.
+The overall race leader’s jersey is awarded to the leading cyclists at the conclusion of each stage.
+It is easily picked out in the fast moving bunch of cyclists each day as the leader on lowest accumulated time for the race to that point.

-The Rás na mBan pink leader’s jersey awarded at the conclusion of the sixth and final stage is the most coveted accolade in Irish women’s cycling.
+The Rás na mBan magenta winner’s jersey is awarded at the conclusion of the sixth and final stage is the most coveted accolade in Irish women’s cycling.

 The 2017 overall race winner was Cardiff’s Elinor Barker riding with the British National Team.

-The NDC points jersey is awarded to the rider who shows the most consistency in stage finishes by accumulating the most points on offer for each stage.
+The Irish Dairy The Complete Natural points jersey is awarded to the rider who shows the most consistency in stage finishes by accumulating the most points on offer for each stage.

 Often the preserve of the sprinters, or the strong all rounder with a strong finishing kick, the NDC Points jersey was won in 2017 by England’s stage winning sprint star Alice Barnes.